kiranlpatil/Mastering-the-React-JS/README.md

-# Master the React JS using this repository code base.
+# Master the React JS.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-beginner to Pro
+Beginner to Pro
 ## Available Scripts

 In the project directory, you can run: